Enclave and exclave: "Practical" enclaves, exclaves and inaccessible districts

 The term pene-exclave was defined in Robinson (1959) as "parts of the territory of one country that can be approached conveniently – in particular by wheeled traffic – only through the territory of another country."
 Thus, a pene-exclave, although having land borders, is not completely surrounded by the other's land or territorial waters.
 Catudal (1974) and Vinokurov (2007) further elaborate upon examples, including Point Roberts.
 "Although physical connections by water with Point Roberts are entirely within the sovereignty of the United States, land access is only possible through Canada."

 Pene-enclaves are also called functional enclaves or practical enclaves.
 They can exhibit continuity of state territory across territorial waters but, nevertheless, a discontinuity on land, such as in the case of Point Roberts.
 Along rivers that change course, pene-enclaves can be observed as complexes comprising many small pene-enclaves.
 A pene-enclave can also exist entirely on land, such as when intervening mountains render a territory, although geographically attached, inaccessible from other parts of a country except through alien territory.
 A commonly cited example is the Kleinwalsertal, a valley part of Vorarlberg, Austria, that is only accessible from Germany to the north, being separated from the rest of Austria by high mountains traversed by no roads.
 Another example is the Spanish village of Os de Civís, accessible from Andorra.
+The hamlet of Boston Corner was a pene-exclave of Massachusetts, separated by mountains, until it was ceded to New York.

 Hence, such areas are enclaves or exclaves for practical purposes, without meeting the strict definition.
 Many pene-exclaves partially border the sea or another body of water, which comprises their own territorial waters (i.e., they are not surrounded by other nations' territorial waters).
 They border their own territorial waters in addition to a land border with another country, and hence they are not true exclaves.
 Still, one cannot travel to them on land without going through another country.
 Attribution of a pene-enclave status to a territory can sometimes be disputed, depending on whether the territory is considered to be practically inaccessible from the mainland or not.